 This transition takes no effort on our part as it happens unconsciously with near instant automaticity.
 Even if we’re eating the most delicious food we’ve ever eaten in our entire lives, we will only experience a scintilla of the equanimity that such a food can procure for us because we simply cannot stop thinking and thinking.

-If you’re convinced that the acquisition of such a skill is simply not worth your trouble or that I’m putting forth a solution to a non-problem, then I encourage you to try the following exercise when you have your next meal: From the moment you take your first bite of food until the second you swallow your last bite, pay close attention to the state of your mind and what your attention is focused on.
+If you’re convinced that the acquisition of such a mindfulness meditation skill is simply not worth your trouble, that you need not learn how to meditate by using your sense of taste, or that I’m putting forth a solution to a non-problem, then I encourage you to try the following exercise when you have your next meal: From the moment you take your first bite of food until the second you swallow your last bite, pay close attention to the state of your mind and what your attention is focused on.
 See how long it takes you before you have a thought or before you become completely lost in thought.

 Do you think you can go one entire bite of food without having a single thought?
 How about two bites?
 Even when you try your absolute best to remain completely attentive to the flavors and textures of your food, you will eventually become completely lost in thought about things that have occurred in the past or about things that have not yet happened in the future.